denizakdemir/denizakdemir.github.io/_posts/2025-02-17-tabular-transformer-example-v2 copy.md

 2. Implement a **Tabular Transformer** in PyTorch.
 3. Use a **large clinical dataset** (the Diabetes 130-US Hospitals dataset) as a realistic case study.
 4. Showcase preprocessing (handling missing values, encoding categorical data, scaling numeric features).
-5. Compare the performance of the Tabular Transformer with **XGBoost**.
+5. Compare performance of the Tabular Transformer with **XGBoost**.
 6. Explain how to convert this Jupyter Notebook to a static site (e.g., via GitHub Pages).